Donating to the Department of Neurosurgery

 Creative Ways to Make a Donation

-- Gifts by alumni and friends can make a positive impact in many ways on the Department of Neurological Surgery at Wayne State University, through its research, programs, endowments, and scholarships.
+- Gifts by alumni and friends can make a positive impact in many ways on the Department of Neurosurgery at Wayne State University, through its research, programs, endowments, and scholarships.
 Carefully planning your investment in the department can stretch the value of your gift, enabling you to do much more for the neurosurgical students and faculty than you may think possible.

 - A carefully planned gift also can benefit you and your family.
 Your tax savings can be substantially increased, and certain planned gifts can provide income for your lifetime or the lifetime of another individual.

 - A cash gift or check can be used immediately in the areas to which it is designated, or a perpetual endowment can be established with gifts or pledges of $25,000 or more.
 This type of fund generates an annual income for a purpose designated by the donor – the department, faculty support, or student scholarships.

 - Publicly traded stocks or bonds make excellent gifts and easily can be transferred to the Department of Neurosurgery.
 If the securities have appreciated, you not only receive the benefit of the full fair market value as a charitable income tax deduction, but you also avoid the capital gains tax if you have owned the securities for more than one year.
 For assistance with a stock transfer, please contact the Wayne State University Fund Office at (313) 577-2263 or e-mail email@example.com.